Get 90 dB/2.8V and a valve friendly impedance.

 An 8" bass driver, a 4" midrange driver and a tweeter was very much what could have been on the agenda in the Seventies and except for the dome tweeter, these drivers could have been right out of the Seventies.
 Well, the spider chassis are new, but cones, surrounds and voice coils haven't changed much over the years.
 I do believe dome tweeters have improved significantly since then.
-The most common Audax and Peerless domes of the Seventies weren't the last things in this area.
+The most common Audax and Peerless domes of the Seventies were not the last thing in this area.

 Two 37 litre vented boxes were at hand and from the TS measurements of the CA22 driver a reasonably bass performance could be achieved.
 The SEAS 27TDC and 27TFFC were available and the 27TFFC appeared to have the smoothest sound so this one was chosen for the final design.
 These two tweeters were readily interchangeable without any modifications to the crossover.